 - If we end or suspend the service, you won't be able to watch buy-to-keep content you've bought on your set-top box.

 - If we give you a downloadable digital copy of buy-to-keep content, we'll make sure you can also stream it (that is, watch it on a device without downloading it).
 But:

 - you’ll need a BT ID and your internet connection will need to be fast enough; and

 - we’ll have to have the permissions we need from the businesses who license the content to us.

 - The terms and conditions which apply to digital copies of buy-to-keep content are set out in clause 31.

 Digital copies of buy-to-keep content

-- (vi) Your digital copy of the buy-to-keep content might not be in high definition (HD), even if you originally bought it in HD.
+- Your digital copy of the buy-to-keep content will not be in high definition (HD), even if you originally bought it in HD.

 you’ll have 30 days to do it, starting from when you installed the update.